by Cat, Sept 2007 (photo, right, from The Paupered Chef (3))

 - Remove lid and waxed paper.
 Taste broth; season with salt & pepper to taste.
 Some sausages provide enough seasoning so that additional salt & pepper are not needed.
 Stir gently.

-- Replace waxed paper and lid, and bake another 10 minutes.
-Serve hot.
+- Replace waxed paper and lid over the coddle, and bake another 10 minutes.

 Assembly or Serving Suggestions

-- Serve directly from the casserole dish or serving bowl, with a ladle or large spoon, and accompany with slices of Irish Soda Brown Bread arranged on a bread board, around a pot of whipped butter (or honey and butter).
+- Accompany with slices of Irish Soda Brown Bread arranged on a bread board, around a pot of whipped butter (or honey and butter).

 - The Irish Heritage Cookbook, by Margaret M. Johnson